AkBKukU/robo-run/GameLogic.md

 6. All attacks at once with random rolls

 Defeating the boss will instantly push the floor and ceiling away from the center giving the feeling of moving on to a new space.
+The random number seed should be reset using the base seed and a counter of bosses defeated.
+This will create the feeling of "levels" that can be played again despite each one being variable length.
 Scenery tiles will have their accent colors adjusted.
 The decorative background will also change if it is available.